The Empower Shack Project is self-built settlement.

 *Please note that building designs are being included as “products” in the Habitat Sector of the Solutions Library to allow readers to learn from how projects were designed and constructed and how they are serving the occupants, whether effective or ineffective.

-An average of ZAR160,000 ($11,557.20 USD, as of August 2018).
+The approximated cost of a unit is 11,600 USD (11,557.20 USD) Converted on August 2018.
 The units are subsidized at 60% of the construction cost.
 Some residents have Land Release Credit, which means they will pay between 0 and 30% of the construction cost if they relinquish land for the project.
 The percentage depends on the household choice and the previous shack house.

 The houses are self-built by the residents.
 The framework is developed using computational tools that maximize the user’s input and transparency.
 It generates layouts according to individual and community preferences, and municipal frameworks.